GitBoi37/MAE10FinalProject/README.md

 # MAE10FinalProject
-code for the Team Thing's MAE 10 Final Project
+Here lies all the code for Team Thing's MAE 10 Final Project In this code we try to predict the movement of the stock market with the moving average indicator by plotting several graphs and running simulations